nanana37/script-for-class/README.md

 # rp for class note taking

-Scripts for note(.md) taking with neovim.
+Scripts for note (markdown files) taking with neovim.

 ## Install